Into The Wild: Work With Me

 Relationships matter.
 Relaxation matters.
 Nutrition matters.
 Hope and purpose matter.
 Nature matters.
 Love matters.”

-REFER TO THE LIST BELOW IF YOU LOSE HOPE.
-THERE IS ALWAYS ANOTHER WAY!
+REFER TO THIS LIST IF YOU LOSE HOPE.
+JUST A SMALL FRACTION OF WHAT IS ~OUT THERE.~ THERE IS ALWAYS ANOTHER WAY!

 – Storytelling